 Not keeping good records can result in a business exhausting the budget, leading to spending more than what is coming in.
 This can result in problems with suppliers, payroll, utilities, and other vital components to a running successful business.

-However, with modern methods of business and communication, it is imperative that hard copies and digital copies are organized into a system that complement each other.
+However, with modern methods of business and communication, hard copies and digital copies must be organized into a system that complements each other.

 Step 1: Build A Business Plan